MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-office-online-server-for-sharepoint-server-2016/configure-office-online-server-for-sharepoint-server-2016.md

 #### Step 2: View the WOPI zones for the SharePoint bindings

-Office Online Server uses zones to determine which URL (internal or external) and which protocol (HTTP or HTTPS) to use when it communicates with the host, in this case, SharePoint Server 2016.
-By default, SharePoint Server 2016 uses the **internal-https** zone.
+Office Online Server uses zones to determine which URL (internal or external) and which protocol (HTTP or HTTPS) to use when it communicates with the host, in this case, SharePoint Server.
+By default, SharePoint Server uses the **internal-https** zone.
 Run the following command to see what your current zone is.